 Cities by metropolitan area

-There’s one more way we can define cities: by their metropolitan area, that is, the entire economic footprint of a city including its suburbs and commuter towns.
+There’s one more way we can define cities in Germany: by their metropolitan area, that is, the entire economic footprint of a city including its suburbs and commuter towns.

 The German government, helpfully, does all that for us: its metropolitan areas are collections of local authorities which have signed treaties to cooperate in certain areas.
 Many of these regions cross state boundaries: Hamburg, for instance, is a city-state; but its metropolitan region also includes eight districts in Lower Saxony, six in Schleswig-Holstein, and two Mecklenburg-Vorpommern.